2023 Best Economics Bachelor's Degree Schools in the Southeast Region

 Top 15% Best Economics Bachelor's Degree Schools

-Our analysis found Duke University to be the best school for economics students who want to pursue a bachelor’s degree in the Southeast Region .
-Located in the city of Durham, Duke is a private not-for-profit school with a large student population.
+Our 2023 rankings named Duke University the best school in the Southeast Region for economics students working on their bachelor’s degree.
+Located in the city of Durham, Duke is a private not-for-profit college with a large student population.

-Out of the 95 schools in the Southeast Region that were part of this year’s ranking, Vanderbilt University landed the # 2 spot on the list.
-Located in the city of Nashville, Vanderbilt is a private not-for-profit college with a large student population.
+The excellent bachelor’s degree programs at Vanderbilt University helped the school earn the #2 place on this year’s ranking of the best economics schools in the Southeast Region .
+Located in the city of Nashville, Vanderbilt is a private not-for-profit school with a large student population.

 On average, economics graduates from Vanderbilt take out $14,557 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $603.